-If you live in the Atlanta, Georgia area, your cooling unit has probably been running nearly non-stop this summer.
-By now it might be making some strange noises, not cooling as effectively as you would like it to and exponentially increasing your energy bills.
+If you live in the Greater Atlanta area your cooling unit has probably been running nearly non-stop this summer.
+An older system is probably not cooling as effectively as you would like it to and exponentially increasing your energy bills.
 That means you just need to install a new unit, right?

 Based on new research conducted by the North American Insulation Manufacturers Association (NAIMA), an estimated 90% of American homes are under-insulated.
 Insulation is the thermal barrier of your home, keeping heat out during the summer and in during the winter.

 Without adequate insulation and air sealing, a heating and cooling specialist shouldn’t even be able to properly estimate the size of a unit needed for your home.
 In order to ensure you have an appropriately-sized HVAC system installed, an expert should perform a blower door test and thermal imaging analysis.
 Air sealing and insulating will improve these results, allowing you to get a right-sized unit which will be more energy efficient and ultimately make your home more comfortable.

 After insulating, due to your home’s increased ability to retain heat during the winter, or keep it out during the summer, your heating and cooling systems won’t have to work as often to keep the temperature steady.
 This means you’ll see benefits such as:

 - A correctly sized unit for your home is more efficient

 High R-value (thermal resistance) insulation ensures the inside of your home stays comfortable, with a consistent temperature, based on your preference and the season.
 It will additionally help to remove any hot or cold zones from your home, reduce your energy bills and provide sound dampening.
 Depending on the areas of your home requiring insulation, different types may be used.

 Our AirTight360 system offer spray foam performance without the hassle!
 It usually costs 40% less than spray foam and incorporates air sealing that will perform for the life of your home.

 Spray Foam Insulation